Truss ‘willing to be unpopular PM’ with measures targeting economic growth

 “What we know is people on higher incomes generally pay more tax so when you reduce taxes there is often a disproportionate benefit because those people are paying more taxes in the first place.

 “We should be setting our tax policy on the basis of what is going to help our country become successful.
-What is going to deliver that economy that benefits everybody in our country.
-What I don’t accept is the idea that tax cuts for business don’t help people in general.”
+What is going to deliver that economy that benefits everybody in our country.”

+She claimed that criticism that it was unfair to fund cuts by borrowing to be paid for by future generations is “what people on the left of politics often express”, despite polling suggesting a windfall tax would be popular.

 Ms Truss confirmed to the BBC that she will be reversing the national insurance hike and axing the planned corporation tax rise that were the policies of Boris Johnson’s administration.